linsomniac/dkim_test/README.md

 The DNS record can be looked up using: `host -t txt <SELECTOR>._domainkey.<DOMAIN>` but you must remove any double-quote/space/double-quote separators within it.

+## Getting DKIM Header Tests

+The OpenDKIM tool includes a "Diagnostics" setting, which when enabled will include a "z" tag in the DKIM signature.
+This tool will use that information to display which header field is causing the signature failure.

 ## Example

 ```shell